vikas2001mishra/Python-Collection-Data-Types/README.md

 # Insert Method:
-         Insert the records at any position using index
+         •Insert the records at any position using index

 Number = [11,33,55,11,77,11,99,67]